Star Wars Rogue Squadron III: Rebel Strike: Development

 The production team felt the need to expand upon the game's predecessor by adding enhanced atmospheric effects, more impressive explosions and the capability of having many more enemies on-screen at once than Rogue Leader could handle, among other improvements.
 The game ran into some troubled development.
-Because of the decision by Director of Technology Thomas Engel and Development Director Holger Schmidt to scrap all the coding of the engine for Rogue Leader so they could "reinvent the wheel" with the knowledge of the GameCube engine they had at that point, Factor 5 ran into various glitches as well as ultimately had various difficulties in development of a new landscape engine, causing it to go as long as tedious as in Rogue Leader, due to underestimating the amount of time it would take to do so.
+Because of the decision by director of technology Thomas Engel and development director Holger Schmidt to scrap all the coding of the engine for Rogue Leader so they could "reinvent the wheel" with the knowledge of the GameCube engine they had at that point, Factor 5 ran into various glitches as well as ultimately had various difficulties in development of a new landscape engine, causing it to go as long as tedious as in Rogue Leader, due to underestimating the amount of time it would take to do so.

 In the United States and some European countries, anyone who pre-ordered the game would receive a special copy of the game with a playable version of the original Star Wars arcade game immediately unlocked (which is usually unlocked after completing a certain level or entering a pair of cheat codes), plus a bonus disc featuring demos and trailers for several upcoming games and a concept art gallery.
+A demo of the game was also released via a special edition bonus disc packaged with Mario Kart: Double Dash (2003).

 Reception

-Rebel Strike was met with positive reception, as GameRankings gave it a score of 76.61%, while Metacritic gave it 75 out of 100.
+Rebel Strike was met with positive reception, as on GameRankings it holds a score of 76.61%, while the Metacritic score is 75 out of 100.
 Critics praised the intense gameplay and the ability to have more enemies on screen than on Rogue Leader.
 However, Rebel Strike was criticized for its on-foot missions, due to its clunky gameplay and lack of refinement.